s4yhii/s4yhii.github.io/_posts/2025-08-25-Tickets-popcorn-please.md

   "FirstRequest": false
 }
 ```
-With the key and IV in hand, encinfo was just AES‑CBC–encrypted JSON.
+With the key and IV in hand, encinfo was just AES‑CBC encrypted JSON.
 I grabbed one of my own requests, wrote a short Python script (PyCryptodome), and decrypted it.
 Out came plain business data: session IDs, items, prices, flags.
 For example, my popcorn order showed 6300 cents.

 ```json